The #USvsHate Process

 - (Sign up with contributing organizations for ongoing resources.)

-- Many #USvsHate teachers have reached out NEXT to colleagues in their school to invite them to teach next lessons together.
+- Many #USvsHate teachers have reached out NEXT to colleagues in their school to invite them to teach lessons together.
 Teachers have shared their work with administrators, entire faculties, parents, and even school boards.
-Some are now doing #USvsHate lessons schoolwide.
+Some are now doing #USvsHate schoolwide.

 Our goal is to refuse hate together — and do the long-term work to treat all as equally valuable.
 Join us!